 Solvers are encouraged to enter this Challenge even if they were not involved in The SUDEP Institute Challenge: Predictive Biomarkers of Epilepsy – Challenge 9933719.
 Participants from the previous Challenge may elect to expound upon their (winning) solution or pursue another idea.
 Solvers should note that the Center for SUDEP Research (CSR) is an NIH-funded research collaborative studying animal models of SUDEP and epilepsy patients who may be at high risk for SUDEP.
 Solvers may contact the CSR at firstname.lastname@example.org to request data and/or biospecimens to be used in the execution of a Solution.
-Other resources that Solvers may access are through the North American SUDEP Registry and the Center for Disease Control and Prevention (CDC) Sudden Death in the Young Registry.
+Another resource that Solvers may access is through the North American SUDEP Registry.

 This is a Reduction to Practice Challenge that requires written documentation, experimental proof-of-concept data, and biomarker validation data.